 - The Milk Glass Book, by Frank Chiarenza

 While you’re here, please take some time to enter our most recent fashion, beauty and style giveaways.
-And, if you enjoyed this Milkglass post, visit In the Kitchen for more kitchen essentials.
+And, if you enjoyed this Milkglass post, please visit In the Kitchen for even more kitchen essentials.

 DISCLAIMER: No financial compensation was received in exchange for this Milkglass post.
 Regardless, I only recommend products or services that I believe will be beneficial for my readers.